-And that, I think, is why I've decided it's not worth it to make phở on my own again.
 Making phở requires a lot of preparation and work in terms of ingredients, effort, cooking time, and preparation.
-It's an all-day project, and the final result of it gave me all of one bowl of proper phở.
+It's an all-day project, and you really need to prepare a huge pot of broth to make this all worthwhile.
 That's phở with all of the ingredients: rice noodles, broth, meat, garnishings, and spicy sauces.
-There were only enough noodles to make one bowl; fortunately, I had enough bean sprouts to put together a second bowl…and a third.
-But if I were to do this again, it would have to be on another weekend day when I'm stuck inside the apartment all day with the assigned work pager; or if I were making a large amount for a number of dinner guests.
 Otherwise, it's far easier to simply drive to the nearest metropolitan area (a 15 minute drive), go to an authentic Vietnamese restaurant, and pay $7 for a huge bowl of phở that will keep me satisfied for the rest of the day.

 On the other hand, I have more phở broth now to make flavored jasmine rice.
 That also makes me happy.
 And the taste of this phở was definitely worth waiting all day for.